Budibase/website/content/blog/tutorials/google-sheets-gui.md

 ![Messages Screen](https://res.cloudinary.com/daog6scxm/image/upload/v1664959023/cms/03_dgggxk.webp "Messages Screen")

-The messages screen includes a list of all messages, along with a filter.
+The messages screen includes a list of all messages, along with a UI component for filtering.
 Notice how some messages have a “reply” button and some don’t.

 That’s because of the message status.
 The messages status in your Google Sheets GUI follows this pattern: